PDF: Raster images

 Normally all image content in a PDF is embedded in the file.
 But PDF allows image data to be stored in external files by the use of external streams or Alternate Images.
 Standardized subsets of PDF, including PDF/A and PDF/X, prohibit these features.

 Text

 Text in PDF is represented by text elements in page content streams.
 A text element specifies that characters should be drawn at certain positions.
 The characters are specified using the encoding of a selected font resource.

 A font object in PDF is a description of a digital typeface.
 It may either describe the characteristics of a typeface, or it may include an embedded font file.
 The latter case is called an embedded font while the former is called an unembedded font.
 The font files that may be embedded are based on widely used standard digital font formats: Type 1 (and its compressed variant CFF), TrueType, and (beginning with PDF 1.6) OpenType.
 Additionally PDF supports the Type 3 variant in which the components of the font are described by PDF graphic operators.

-Fourteen typefaces, known as the standard 14 fonts, have a special significance in PDF documents:
+Fourteen typefaces, known as the standard 14 fonts or base fourteen fonts, have a special significance in PDF documents: